MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-shared-calling.md

 # Set up Shared Calling

 Before reading this article, be sure you've read [What is Shared Calling](what-is-shared-calling.md).
-It describes licensing and other requirements needed to configure Shared Calling.
+It describes licensing and other requirements needed to set up Shared Calling.

-To set up and manage Shared Calling, you'll use the following Teams PowerShell cmdlets:
+To set up and manage Shared Calling routing policies, you'll use the following Teams PowerShell cmdlets:

 **NOTE TO ME:  Add links to reference topics**
 - New-CsTeamsSharedCallingRoutingPolicy